spycherf/creeps/creeps_game_rules.md

 2. **Recon**.
 Dispatch forces to the battlefield to locate a creep camp.
 3. **Combat**.
 Defeat the creeps.
 4. **Rewards**.
 Level up and collect resources and items dropped by the creeps.

-The player starts the game with no resources.

 ### Preparation